JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 # Gesture Controlled Robot

 My project is the Gesture Controlled Robot.
 The robot is a car that can be controlled with gestures performed on a gauntlet that rests on your hand.
 Whenever you tilt the gauntlet forwards, backward, right, or left, the robot moves correspondingly.
 A modification that I added lets me control a robotic arm on the front of the car to pick things up.
-The arm is slo controlled on the gauntlet, but instead of tilting, it is controlled by joysticks
+The arm is alsoo controlled on the gauntlet, but instead of tilting, it is controlled by joysticks.